newcontext-oss/kitchen-terraform/README.md

 - a name to use for logging purposes

 - a mapping of InSpec attribute names to Terraform output variable names to define for the suite's InSpec profile.
-By default, all Terraform output names in your project will be discovered and an InSpec attribute name created for it.
-This can be overridden explicitly by in kitchen.yml
+By default, an attribute with an equivalent name will be defined for each output variable; this mapping allows for additional or overridden associations.

 - a collection of controls to include from the suite's InSpec profile